 Each action scheduler shall allow up to eight different components to be triggered.
 These components can be from the same controller or a different controller.

-With the SMS multi-site gateway, the action scheduler shall be stored in the KT-400 and KT-1.
+With the SMS Multi-Site Gateway, the action scheduler shall be stored in the KT-400 and KT-1.
 Once programmed by the SMS, the controller shall not need the SMS to trigger the action scheduled.

 With the SMS global windows gateway or KT-NCC connected, the action scheduler shall be stored the on the SMS global windows gateway or KT-NCC making the action scheduler available for all SMS controllers.